rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-17-history-of-rancher-desktop.md

 The request for Linux support surprised us.
 On Linux you can already run k3s, containerd, and Docker natively.
 What does a desktop app add?
 Not the containers.
-The value was being able to throw the whole thing away: a factory reset that wipes the VM back to nothing, worth a lot when your environment drifts into a state you no longer understand.
+The value was being able to throw the whole thing away.
+A factory reset wipes the VM back to nothing, worth a lot when your environment drifts into a state you no longer understand.
 People didn't want another way to run containers.
 They wanted an undo button for their development machine (and later, snapshots).